-Again (2 Sam. xxiv.
-1), it is written, “The anger of the Lord was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah;” and in 1 Chron. xxi.
-1 it is written, “Satan stood up against Israel and provoked David to number Israel.”
+Again (2 Samuel 24, 1), it is written, “The anger of the Lord was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah;” and in 1 Chronicles 21, 1 it is written, “Satan stood up against Israel and provoked David to number Israel.”
 Here it appears to me that the Lord moved David permissively, and Satan moved David influentially.
 God was the Governor, and Satan the agent; so that David’s pride that prompted him to number Israel, was permitted, though not approved of, by the Lord.
 This pride was of the flesh, stirred up by the wicked one.
 It is in this permissive sense that I understand such Scriptures as “He hath given them the spirit of slumber.”
-“Eyes that they should not see,” &c., that is, he leaves them under the power of darkness.
+“Eyes that they should not see,” etc., that is, he leaves them under the power of darkness.

 I again repeat that God is not the author of sin; and that nothing contrary to holiness and righteousness can emanate from God.
 Yet as both Prophets and Apostles have spoken of the Lord as so managing the wicked that they can only do what his hand and his counsel from everlasting, determined should be done, - as the Prophets and Apostles have thus spoken, we must follow their steps in this as well as in other departments of inspired truth.